 Fitness trackers with built in GPS are a bit more expensive than the more run of the mill variety.
 Many of them have a color screen and a display big enough so that you can read the information on the go.
 Others utilize the sensor for calculations but leave detailed presentations to smartphone apps.

-GPS is great, but only if you really need it.
-Some fitness trackers, such as the Charge 3 and Versa can pair with your smartphone to extract GPS information.
+Built-in GPS is great, but only if you really need it.
+Some fitness trackers can pair with your smartphone to extract GPS information.
 This, however, means you’ll need to carry your smartphone with you on those early morning runs.
 If you walk the same trail every day, then a GPS monitor isn’t going to do all that much for you.
 If you hit the gym primarily, the results will be entirely uninteresting!

 When it comes to buying the right fitness tracker, the characteristic of water-resistance can often be a deciding factor.